flhps/splaybreak-keyboard/README.md

 For repairability, model A has everything socketed, making error search and replacements easier.
 It is also built to improve sound through a gasket mount.
 Model B foregoes some of that and becomes more compact and arguably more stylish.
 There, the controller is soldered directly to the PCB.

 ## Firmware and Layout

+Since both models have the controller in different orientations, they require different firmware.
+I have prepared two template repositories:

 TODO just reference my repo